K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The administrator checks the user's information and approves the account.<br>**

-1. Check User list.
+1. Look up to the User list.
 User account, name, phone number, presence or absence of administrator, and approval status can be checked. can search with search terms in the search window.<br>
 ![25]

 2. Click ①"Manage" button and click "Reset Password" to Reset the password.<br>